cvs-health/testilo/README.md

 const batchObj = batch(id, what, targets);
 ```

 This invocation references `id`, `what`, and `targets` variables that the module must have already defined.
 The `id` variable is a unique identifier for the target list.
 The `what` variable describes the target list.
-The `targets` variable is an array of arrays, with each array containing the 3 items (ID, description, and URL) defining one target.
+The `targets` variable is an array of arrays, with each array containing the 2 items (description and URL) defining one target.

 The `batch()` function of the `batch` module generates a batch and returns it as an object.
 The invoking module can further dispose of the batch as needed.

+The ID assigned to each target by the `batch()` function is a sequential string, rather than a mnemonic like the one (`'acme'`) in the above example.

 ##### By a user